OFFICE HOURS: Monday – Thursday: 8:00am to 5:00pm • Friday: 8:00am to 3:00pm

-The Health Center at Auraria wants to ensure that Auraria students, faculty and staff have accurate, up-to-date information relating to the COVID-19 Distribution Plan.
-Please refer to theupdates and communications, below, for current information communicated to the Auraria community.
+The Health Center at Auraria strongly recommends that ALL students, faculty and staff on campus be fully vaccinated and boosted for COVID-19.
+As requirements and guidelines for vaccines and boosters may change in the future, we want to ensure that Auraria students, faculty, staff and community members have accurate, up-to-date information relating to the COVID-19 Distribution Plan.
+Please refer to the updates and communications below for current information.

-Auraria campus students, faculty, and staff should use the appropriate links, below, to report any recent Positive COVID-19 test results that become known outside of normal operating hours to the Medical Director at the Health Center at Auraria.
+Auraria campus students, faculty, and staff should use the appropriate links, below, to report any recent Positive COVID-19 test results.

 IF YOU ARE HAVING LIFE-THREATENING SYMPTOMS, GO TO THE NEAREST EMERGENCY DEPARTMENT.